alex-bellon/wikipedia/README.md

 ### Medical
 - [Hyperthymesia](https://en.wikipedia.org/wiki/Hyperthymesia) - a condition that leads people to be able to remember an abnormally large number of their life experiences in vivid detail.
 It is extraordinarily rare, with only about 60 people in the world having been diagnosed with the condition as of 2021.
+- [Snatiation](https://en.wikipedia.org/wiki/Snatiation) - a term coined to refer to the a medical condition originally termed "stomach sneeze reflex", which is characterized by uncontrollable bursts of sneezing brought on by fullness of the stomach, typically immediately after a large meal.

 ### Physics
 - [Cat state](https://en.wikipedia.org/wiki/Cat_state), named after Schrödinger's cat, is a quantum state that is composed of two diametrically opposed conditions at the same time, such as the possibilities that a cat be alive and dead at the same time.